David-Martel/mistral.rs/README.md

 - ✅ **CUDA clippy compliance** - Code quality improvements

 See [PHASE_3A_COMPLETE.md](PHASE_3A_COMPLETE.md) for detailed integration report.

+> **⚠️ Windows CUDA Build Limitation**: CUDA builds currently blocked on Windows due to bindgen_cuda bug.
+The CUDA 13.0 code is integrated and tested, but cannot be compiled due to a Windows-specific issue in the bindgen_cuda library (v0.1.5/0.1.7). **Workarounds**: Use WSL2, Docker, or CPU-only builds.
+See [CUDA_BUILD_BLOCKING_ISSUE.md](CUDA_BUILD_BLOCKING_ISSUE.md) for details and investigation results.

 ### Enhanced TUI (Terminal User Interface)